havard/node-openid/README.md

 ## License

 OpenID for Node.js is licensed under the MIT license.
 See LICENSE for further details.
-The libary includes bigint functionality released by Tom Wu under the BSD license, and Base64 functions released by Nick Galbreath under the MIT license.
-Please see `lib/bigint.js` and `lib/base64.js` for the details of the licenses for these functions.